cudoventures/cudos-builders/tools-bash/launcher/readme.md

 **Validator:**

-Clone <em>validator.env.example</em> to <em>validator.mainnet.env</em> (The actual name could be arbitrary because the absolute path to this file is specified below in the configuration).
+Clone <em>validator.env.example</em> to <em>validator.mainnet.env</em> (The actual name could be arbitrary because the absolute filename to this file is specified below in the configuration).
 It contains the following variables:
 1. **MONIKER:** The name of the node.
 You could safely use the default value provided in the .example file. <em>Example: MONIKER="cudos-root-node-mainnet"</em>
 1. **CHAIN_ID:** The id of the chain.
 DO NOT MODIFY THIS VALUE.
 Leave it "cudos-1" as it is in the example.
 1. **ORCH_ETH_ADDRESS:** The ETH address of the the wallet that will be used by the orchestrator. <em>Example: ORCH_ETH_ADDRESS="0x582436824932f3b313e3a3b3d3e31413be6d6a"</em>